 Using total stations for measurements provides several unique advantages:

 - Accuracy: How accurate is a total station?
-Total stations are highly accurate — they can measure angles of just a few arc seconds, and they can measure distances to the hundredth of an inch over thousands of miles.
+Total stations are highly accurate — to a fraction of an arc second as well as measure distances to hundredths of a foot over thousands of feet.

 - Ease of use: Total stations are easy and intuitive to use.
 They can take simultaneous distance and horizontal measurements, and they make it easy to calculate coordinates.
 So, operators can spend more of their time and energy on critical engineering and analytical problems that demand their attention.